-Mom: I don’t recall work in the homes of white folks being quite the way it was presented in that movie.
+Mom: I don’t recall work in the homes of white folks being the way it was presented in that movie.

 Liv: So what was different about it?

 Mom: This movie didn’t really show black maids functioning in white homes as they really were in those days.
 From what I saw, those two maids Aibileen and Minnie lived way better than many of us lived at that time!

 Liv: So what scenes in this movie would you say just didn’t happen the way it was presented in this film?

 Mom: I cannot speak for all black maids in the South, but there were some scenes in that movie that just wouldn’t have happened the way it was presented.
-When Minnie, Mrs. Walters, and Hilly traveled to the home of Elizabeth Leefolt for a women’s luncheon, Minnie goes into the kitchen where Aibileen is working and reaches for a deviled egg to eat from one of the trays prepared for the luncheon.
+When Minnie, Mrs. Walters, and Hilly traveled to the home of Elizabeth Leefolt for a women’s luncheon, Minnie goes into the kitchen where Aibileen is working and reaches for a deviled egg to eat from one of the trays ready for the luncheon.
 Aibileen stops her and points to the refrigerator where a separate tray for “the help” to eat from was waiting.
 A second tray prepared for “the help” just didn’t happen like that.
 You cooked, you served, then you ate what was left — “IF” there was anything left to eat.

 You wouldn’t see no white man being attentive and helpful to a black maid the way Mr. Foote was towards Minnie near the end of the movie.
 And you sure wasn’t going to find no white woman cooking a grand meal for her black maid to sit, eat, and enjoy the way Cecelia Foote did for Minnie in this film!